bravobryan/bravemath/README.md

 - Environmental Physics

 # Current Subjects of Personal Study:
+An attempt to study enough in Physics to reach a similar level of knowledge as a BS in Physics.
 - Calculus: Jon Rogawski
     - Precalculus Review
 - Classical Mechanics: John R. Taylor